 Modern Indigenous Diets Are High Potassium Diets

 Modern indigenous peoples have a high potassium diet.
 Throughout the world those who have had little change in their diet also show a high potassium to sodium ratio.
-Those with a ratio over 5 have virtually no prevalence of hypertension.
-Those who have changed their diet to a more modern one have a lower ratio, and have an prevalence of hypertension proportional to the lowering of the ratio.
+Specifically, those with a ratio over 5 have virtually no prevalence of hypertension.
+But those who changed their diet to a more modern one have a lower ratio.
+And they have an prevalence of hypertension proportional to the lowering of the ratio.

 One example of an unchanged diet is the diet of the Tarahumara Indians of Mexico before 1979 (1).
 They had an prevalence of hypertension of less than one percent.
-Their diet had a very high potassium to sodium ratio.
+And their diet had a very high potassium to sodium ratio.
 This diet had little meat, and included a great deal of corn and beans.
 Additionally, the Indians were very physically active and were lean.
 One of their favorite games was a kickball game in which they ran as much as 200 miles in several days.

 And there are other indigenous peoples throughout the world that until the 1960s had had very little change in their diet.
 This included the Aita of the Solomon Islands, the Yanamamo Indians of Brazil, the natives of Botswana and Kenya, the Eskimos, and the Cuna Indians of Panama.
-They all had a low incidence of hypertension.
+In particular, they all had a low incidence of hypertension.
 And they all had a diet of high potassium foods.

 Change From Traditional Diets Leads To Hypertension

 However, this has been changing in the past few decades.
 It is especially evident in Africa, where the prevalence of hypertension has been rising rapidly.
 Many tribes living traditionally as their ancestors have been losing members to urban centers.
-The traditional diets have been shifting to a more modern diet as more and more people move into the city.
+Furthermore, the traditional diets of these members have been shifting to a more modern diet as more and more people move into the city.